Faculty & Staff

 Dr. Anthony B. Bradley

 PROFESSOR OF RELIGIOUS STUDIES, CHAIR OF THE PROGRAM IN RELIGIOUS AND THEOLOGICAL STUDIES, DIRECTOR OF THE CENTER FOR THE STUDY OF HUMAN FLOURISHING

 Clemson University , 1993

 M.A.
 Ethics and Society

-Dr. Bradley is called upon by members of the broadcast media for comment on current issues and has appeared on C-SPAN, NPR, CNN/Headline News, Fox News, and Court TV Radio, among others.
-He studies and writes on issues of race, the intersections of theology and trauma studies, political economy, ecology, sustainable architecture and design, Abraham Kuyper, education policy, welfare policy, marriage and family, sociology of sport, African American studies, hip hop, youth culture, and Reformed Theology.
+Dr. Bradley is called upon by members of the broadcast media for comment on current issues and has appeared on C-SPAN, NPR, CNN/Headline News, and Fox News, among others.
+He studies and writes on issues of race in America, mass incarceration and overcriminalization, youth and family, welfare, education, and ethics.

 His books include: Liberating Black Theology (2010), Black and Tired (2011), The Political Economy of Liberation (2012), Keep Your Head Up (2012), Aliens In The Promised Land (2013), John Rawls and Christian Social Engagement (2014), Black Scholars In White Space (2015), Something Seems Strange (2016), Ending Overcriminalization and Mass Incarceration (2018).